foam-framework/foam/performance.md

 There are two established approaches to two-way binding in Javascript: dirty checking and `Object.observe`.

-Dirty checking scales linearly with the number of live bindings, and the overhead gets worse as the values get more interdependent.
+Dirty checking scales linearly with the number of bindings, and the overhead gets worse as the values get more interdependent.

 `Object.observe` is currently only [supported](http://caniuse.com/#feat=object-observe)